Introduction and Purpose

 Newable treats its employees with respect and dignity and operates internal policies to ensure that it is conducting its business in an ethical, considerate and transparent manner.

 Newable’s recruitment policies ensure that employee screening checks are carried out to ensure that the individual is legally entitled to work in the United Kingdom to safeguard against human trafficking or individuals being forced to work against their will and expects the same of each of its suppliers and business partners.

 Employees are free to leave their employment after reasonable notice and are not required to lodge deposits of money or identity papers with their employer.
 The compensation and benefits paid to employees for a normal working week comply at least with guaranteed minimum legal requirements, including minimum wage legislation and working hours comply at least with the national legal standards and are not excessive.

 Newable has a whistleblowing policy intended to encourage and enable employees to report suspected wrongdoing and raise serious concerns within the workplace.
 Newable is committed to ensuring that any employee concerns are taken seriously and investigated.

 Further Steps and Employee Training

-Following the publication of Newable’s first Modern Slavery Act Statement, Newable will develop a broader understanding of the areas within our businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
-To ensure that there is a high level of staff awareness of issues relating to modern slavery and human trafficking, Newable will require relevant employees to complete modern slavery and human trafficking computer based training.
-The training will raise awareness and understanding of the changing expectations around human rights and modern slavery risks.
+To ensure that there was a high level of staff awareness of issues relating to modern slavery and human trafficking, Newable required employees to complete modern slavery and human trafficking computer-based training when this policy was first introduced.
+In addition, all new staff are required to undertake this training.
+The training raises awareness and understanding of the changing expectations around human rights and modern slavery risks.

-This statement has been approved by the Board of Directors of Newable on 17 July 2019 who will review and update it as necessary on an annual basis.
-This statement will be published on Newable’s website.
+This Statement has been approved by the Board of Directors of Newable Ltd on (23rd November 2022), The Board will review and update it as necessary and at least annually.